yearswriter/powershell_scripts/README.md

 # Usefull Powershell snippets
 #### ConnectionsWithProcessName
-    Show connections for the name or names, understands wildcards, save to excel with ImportExcel
+    Show processes connections filtering by their name or names, understands wildcards, saves to excel with ImportExcel